opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 244    The plaintiffs disagreed.

-245    The plaintiffs submitted that the CSC had relied on Knight Frank to advise them of the necessary steps in connection with the collective sale, including when to carry out the DC verification.[\[note: 232\]](#Ftn_232) The plaintiffs and Knight Frank said that Knight Frank was to obtain the DC verification only after the 80% consent threshold had been achieved.
+245    The plaintiffs submitted that the CSC had relied on Knight Frank to advise them of the necessary steps in connection with the collective sale, including when to carry out the DC verification.[^232] The plaintiffs and Knight Frank said that Knight Frank was to obtain the DC verification only after the 80% consent threshold had been achieved.
 This was done.
-The plaintiffs contended that this was in line with market practice for the “qualified person” (in this case, Ong & Ong) to be appointed to obtain the DC verification only after the 80% consent threshold had been achieved, because the DC verification would generally cost around $20,000.[\[note: 233\]](#Ftn_233) The plaintiffs submitted that there was no obligation on Knight Frank to obtain the DC verification before the launch of the Property for sale.[\[note: 234\]](#Ftn_234) Instead, they argued that it was market practice for the marketing agent to estimate the DC at the early stages of the sale process and thereafter market the Property based on the estimated DC.[\[note: 235\]](#Ftn_235) The plaintiffs also contended that it was market practice to launch the Property for sale and seek the DC verification concurrently especially when there was an urgency for such a launch.[\[note: 236\]](#Ftn_236) The plaintiffs submitted that there was such a real urgency in this case because there were multiple competing land sites which were up for sale in the first quarter of 2018, whether via public tender or private contract.[\[note: 237\]](#Ftn_237) In considering the market conditions, Knight Frank also considered whether the government would introduce any cooling measures.[\[note: 238\]](#Ftn_238)
+The plaintiffs contended that this was in line with market practice for the “qualified person” (in this case, Ong & Ong) to be appointed to obtain the DC verification only after the 80% consent threshold had been achieved, because the DC verification would generally cost around $20,000.[^233] The plaintiffs submitted that there was no obligation on Knight Frank to obtain the DC verification before the launch of the Property for sale.[^234] Instead, they argued that it was market practice for the marketing agent to estimate the DC at the early stages of the sale process and thereafter market the Property based on the estimated DC.[^235] The plaintiffs also contended that it was market practice to launch the Property for sale and seek the DC verification concurrently especially when there was an urgency for such a launch.[^236] The plaintiffs submitted that there was such a real urgency in this case because there were multiple competing land sites which were up for sale in the first quarter of 2018, whether via public tender or private contract.[^237] In considering the market conditions, Knight Frank also considered whether the government would introduce any cooling measures.[^238]

-246    The plaintiffs also submitted that Knight Frank had taken the necessary steps to estimate the DC and each estimate it provided had been calculated with the latest information available to it at the relevant time.[\[note: 239\]](#Ftn_239) The plaintiffs contended that Knight Frank’s overall message to the subsidiary proprietors was that its DC estimates were subject to verification.[\[note: 240\]](#Ftn_240) The plaintiffs submitted that there was no evidence of any subsidiary proprietor who had signed the CSA: (i) in reliance of the alleged representation that the DC was rising and he should thus sign the CSA as soon as possible; or (ii) seeking to withdraw from the CSA after being informed that no DC was payable at the owners’ meeting on 19 March 2018.[\[note: 241\]](#Ftn_241)
+246    The plaintiffs also submitted that Knight Frank had taken the necessary steps to estimate the DC and each estimate it provided had been calculated with the latest information available to it at the relevant time.[^239] The plaintiffs contended that Knight Frank’s overall message to the subsidiary proprietors was that its DC estimates were subject to verification.[^240] The plaintiffs submitted that there was no evidence of any subsidiary proprietor who had signed the CSA: (i) in reliance of the alleged representation that the DC was rising and he should thus sign the CSA as soon as possible; or (ii) seeking to withdraw from the CSA after being informed that no DC was payable at the owners’ meeting on 19 March 2018.[^241]

 247    Further, the plaintiffs suggested that the DC was not material.
-They submitted that there was no direct correlation between (a) the DC and bid prices,[\[note: 242\]](#Ftn_242) (b) the DC and the reserve price[\[note: 243\]](#Ftn_243) and (c) the reserve price and bid prices.[\[note: 244\]](#Ftn_244) The plaintiffs thus argued that there was no obligation under the CSA and no need for the CSC to increase the reserve price upon learning that no DC was payable since there was no guarantee that higher bid prices would have been received.[\[note: 245\]](#Ftn_245) Instead, the plaintiffs contended that the marketing strategy of the CSC (and Knight Frank) was to keep the reserve price reasonable to encourage more competition between potential bidders and in turn drive up bid prices.[\[note: 246\]](#Ftn_246)
+They submitted that there was no direct correlation between (a) the DC and bid prices,[^242] (b) the DC and the reserve price[^243] and (c) the reserve price and bid prices.[^244] The plaintiffs thus argued that there was no obligation under the CSA and no need for the CSC to increase the reserve price upon learning that no DC was payable since there was no guarantee that higher bid prices would have been received.[^245] Instead, the plaintiffs contended that the marketing strategy of the CSC (and Knight Frank) was to keep the reserve price reasonable to encourage more competition between potential bidders and in turn drive up bid prices.[^246]

-248    The plaintiffs also submitted that the defendants had not raised before the Board the ground of objection that the CSC required or should have sought fresh instructions or guidance from the subsidiary proprietors where there was a material change in the actual DC from Knight Frank’s last DC estimate.[\[note: 247\]](#Ftn_247) The plaintiffs contended that in any event, the CSA did not require the CSC to seek any fresh instructions or guidance where there was a material change in circumstances,[\[note: 248\]](#Ftn_248) and the subsidiary proprietors had authorised the CSC to sell the Property as long as the sale price was above the reserve price (and the independent valuation price, which in this case was Colliers’ valuation).[\[note: 249\]](#Ftn_249) The plaintiffs added that there was no utility in immediately notifying the subsidiary proprietors that no DC was payable,[\[note: 250\]](#Ftn_250) and that all subsidiary proprietors would be deemed to have been made aware of this fact by the time Knight Frank advertised it in the Business Times on 1 March 2018.[\[note: 251\]](#Ftn_251)
+248    The plaintiffs also submitted that the defendants had not raised before the Board the ground of objection that the CSC required or should have sought fresh instructions or guidance from the subsidiary proprietors where there was a material change in the actual DC from Knight Frank’s last DC estimate.[^247] The plaintiffs contended that in any event, the CSA did not require the CSC to seek any fresh instructions or guidance where there was a material change in circumstances,[^248] and the subsidiary proprietors had authorised the CSC to sell the Property as long as the sale price was above the reserve price (and the independent valuation price, which in this case was Colliers’ valuation).[^249] The plaintiffs added that there was no utility in immediately notifying the subsidiary proprietors that no DC was payable,[^250] and that all subsidiary proprietors would be deemed to have been made aware of this fact by the time Knight Frank advertised it in the Business Times on 1 March 2018.[^251]

 249    Furthermore, the plaintiffs said that Knight Frank had acted promptly to notify potential bidders about the fact that no DC was payable.
-Immediately after Knight Frank knew that no DC was payable, it undertook extensive marketing efforts to publicise this fact, including emailing some 652 potential bidders on 26 February 2018.[\[note: 252\]](#Ftn_252) The plaintiffs argued that potential bidders would have been able to react quickly to the news as they would have done their homework already.
-Given the large site of the Property, they would have conducted their feasibility studies ahead of time pending the DC verification.[\[note: 253\]](#Ftn_253) The DC was just an acquisition cost item and it would be a question of simply computing the figures depending on whether a DC was payable.[\[note: 254\]](#Ftn_254) This cost item would also be recouped by passing it on to future purchasers.[\[note: 255\]](#Ftn_255) The plaintiffs further argued that by the close of the tender, all potential bidders had in fact been informed that no DC was payable, and the market, which was weak at that time, had fully reacted to this new information.[\[note: 256\]](#Ftn_256) The plaintiffs added that five potential bidders had also requested a site inspection of the Property.[\[note: 257\]](#Ftn_257)
+Immediately after Knight Frank knew that no DC was payable, it undertook extensive marketing efforts to publicise this fact, including emailing some 652 potential bidders on 26 February 2018.[^252] The plaintiffs argued that potential bidders would have been able to react quickly to the news as they would have done their homework already.
+Given the large site of the Property, they would have conducted their feasibility studies ahead of time pending the DC verification.[^253] The DC was just an acquisition cost item and it would be a question of simply computing the figures depending on whether a DC was payable.[^254] This cost item would also be recouped by passing it on to future purchasers.[^255] The plaintiffs further argued that by the close of the tender, all potential bidders had in fact been informed that no DC was payable, and the market, which was weak at that time, had fully reacted to this new information.[^256] The plaintiffs added that five potential bidders had also requested a site inspection of the Property.[^257]

-250    The plaintiffs thus submitted that there was no need to extend the closing date of the tender and there was no request for such an extension.[\[note: 258\]](#Ftn_258) On the other hand, the plaintiffs argued that a unilateral extension by the CSC of the closing date of the tender would only send the signal that the Property was undesirable and might be construed as a sign of desperation.[\[note: 259\]](#Ftn_259) The plaintiffs also contended that the defendants’ argument that the CSC should have extended the closing date of the tender needed to be particularised, _ie_, the defendants had to state specifically how long such extension should be.[\[note: 260\]](#Ftn_260)
+250    The plaintiffs thus submitted that there was no need to extend the closing date of the tender and there was no request for such an extension.[^258] On the other hand, the plaintiffs argued that a unilateral extension by the CSC of the closing date of the tender would only send the signal that the Property was undesirable and might be construed as a sign of desperation.[^259] The plaintiffs also contended that the defendants’ argument that the CSC should have extended the closing date of the tender needed to be particularised, _ie_, the defendants had to state specifically how long such extension should be.[^260]

-251    The plaintiffs also submitted that the CSC and Knight Frank had chosen to adopt a “wait and see approach” to the tender process, where the tender would be closed as scheduled to ascertain the market’s interest in the Property with the bids submitted.[\[note: 261\]](#Ftn_261) Until that time, the CSC would also consider any request for an extension of the closing date of the tender.
-Thereafter at the close of the tender, the CSC did not have to award the tender to any bidder and could decide to launch the Property for sale again by public tender, if needed.[\[note: 262\]](#Ftn_262)
+251    The plaintiffs also submitted that the CSC and Knight Frank had chosen to adopt a “wait and see approach” to the tender process, where the tender would be closed as scheduled to ascertain the market’s interest in the Property with the bids submitted.[^261] Until that time, the CSC would also consider any request for an extension of the closing date of the tender.
+Thereafter at the close of the tender, the CSC did not have to award the tender to any bidder and could decide to launch the Property for sale again by public tender, if needed.[^262]

-252    The plaintiffs argued that in any event, even if the CSC or Knight Frank had breached any of its duties, the defendants had not suffered any prejudice because the higher bid was more than 12.5% higher than Colliers’ valuation and Colliers’ valuation was valid whereas the valuation by AAA was not.[\[note: 263\]](#Ftn_263) The plaintiffs explained that the CSC had awarded the tender to the joint-bidders the day after the tender was closed, because the joint-bidders had required the CSC to decide whether to award the tender to them by 3pm on 8 March 2018.[\[note: 264\]](#Ftn_264)
+252    The plaintiffs argued that in any event, even if the CSC or Knight Frank had breached any of its duties, the defendants had not suffered any prejudice because the higher bid was more than 12.5% higher than Colliers’ valuation and Colliers’ valuation was valid whereas the valuation by AAA was not.[^263] The plaintiffs explained that the CSC had awarded the tender to the joint-bidders the day after the tender was closed, because the joint-bidders had required the CSC to decide whether to award the tender to them by 3pm on 8 March 2018.[^264]

 ##### (2)   Decision